Masala Herb

 Cutting vegetables can take up time.

-So by all means, if you have time, add more vegetables such as cabbage, broccoli, sprouted beans... but don't expect to get a meal done in 15 mins.
+So certainly, if you have time, add more vegetables such as cabbage, broccoli, sprouted beans… but don't expect to get a meal done in 15 mins.

-Sor for the 15 min shrimp chow mein, clean and slice the spring onion.
+For the 15-min shrimp chow mein, clean and slice the spring onion.

-I usually make two batches of spring onion.
+I typically make two batches of spring onion.

 I shortly stir-fry the white spring onion and the green spring onions are used raw sliced as a garnish.